zulustation/zulu/zrml/global-disputes/README.md

 ## Overview

 This is the default process when a dispute mechanism (e. g.
 Court) fails to resolve.
-In the zeitgeist ecosystem this grants the ability to lock native tokens by voting on one of multiple outcomes to determine the canonical outcome on which the market finally resolves.
+In the zulu ecosystem this grants the ability to lock native tokens by voting on one of multiple outcomes to determine the canonical outcome on which the market finally resolves.